Hadi Mulyadi

 Hadi Mulyadi (born 9 May 1968) is an Indonesian politician who is the vice governor of East Kalimantan.
 Previously, he had served as a member of both the provincial council and the People's Representative Council.

-A member of the Prosperous Justice Party, Mulyadi worked as a lecturer and teacher before entering politics.
+A member of the Gelora Party after moving from the Prosperous Justice Party, Mulyadi worked as a lecturer and teacher before entering politics.
 He was elected as running mate to Isran Noor in the 2018 gubernatorial elections.

 Background

 Hadi Mulyadi was born in Samarinda on 9 May 1968.
 He completed his basic education there, graduating from highschool in 1987.
 He then continued to study in Makassar, earning his bachelor's degree in 1995.
 He later earned a master's degree in economics from Hasanuddin University in 2004.

 He is married with five children.

 Career

 Having been a tutor during his time at university, Mulyadi proceeded to teach at various schools in Samarinda after he earned his degree.
 He also taught as a lecturer in several higher education institutes.